Self-managed super fund (SMSF)

 - To budget for ongoing expenses such as professional accounting,

 tax, audit, legal and financial advice

-- Plenty of time to manage the fund
+- Enough time to research investments and manage the fund

-- Financial experience and skills so you are more likely to make
+- The financial experience and skills to make sound investment

 You can pay an adviser a fee to do the administration or help

 with the investment decisions for your SMSF.
 However, make sure you

 understand what your adviser is doing because you cannot pass on

 the responsibility of being a trustee or director.

 Before setting up an SMSF, ask yourself these questions: